Fox Meadows Wind

 Environmental Field Studies Spring 2022 to Fall 2022

-Submission of Renewable Energy Project Submission Report to Alberta Environment and Parks Q1 2023
+Submission of Renewable Energy Project Submission Report to Alberta Environment and Parks (AEPA) Q1 2023

 Commencement of Operation Q4 2026